Loans

 The repayment length for auto loans typically lasts several years, which can result in lower monthly payments.
 But if the car’s purchase price is high, the monthly payments may also be high.
 If you are struggling to afford your auto loan, extending the repayment length through a refinance could help you get lower monthly payments.

-Keep in mind that extending the repayment length of a loan will cost more in the long run.
-However, if you are able to secure a lower interest rate, you may still save money.
+Remember that extending a loan’s repayment length will cost more in the long run.
+However, if you can secure a lower interest rate, you may still save money.

 Switching to a New Lender